ndrSaba/Challenge/README.md

 ## How the app is tested

 The app is tested with Jest and React Testing Library.
-There are 3 test files: `Content.test.js`, `Dropdown.test.js`,  `ImageBox.test.js`, `ProgressBar.test.js` and `SubBreeds.test.js` .
+There are 3 test files: `Content.test.ts`, `Dropdown.test.ts`,  `ImageBox.test.ts`, `ProgressBar.test.ts` and `SubBreeds.test.ts` .

 ### How to run the tests